rainbowfan/Unemployment-rate-prediction/README.md

 ##Time Series Analysis
 Detailed analysis can be found in UnemploymentRateAnalysis.pdf.
-All the coding can be found in TimeSeriesAnalysis.R
+R Code can be found in TimeSeriesAnalysis.R